What is smart home technology

 Home automation has been around for a long time, but the emergence of smartphones and Wi-Fi has made the technology more convenient and affordable.
 It might sound like science fiction, but you can now control all of the appliances in your home right from your smartphone.

-We still haven’t reached the day where the dishes do themselves, but these 9 smart home devices can make your life easier.
+We still haven’t reached the day where the dishes do themselves, but learn more about these 9 smart home devices that can help automate your home.

 1. Smart home security system